 Clean the Detergent Drawer

 The build-up of old detergent in the washing machine’s drawer can cause a nasty smell.
 Take out the drawer and any filters and clean them thoroughly to remove this build-up.
 Using only the optimum amount of detergent going forwards will prevent this from accumulating quite as quickly.
-You can use natural cleaning agents such as white vinegar and baking soda to make this easier.
+You can use natural cleaning agents such as white vinegar and bicarbonate of soda to make this easier.

 After each cycle, tip away any remaining water/softener/detergent from the drawer, rinse through and leave it out to dry before replacing it.
 This will help reduce mould growth on the drawer and inside of the drawer compartment.

 Scrub the drum